ubc-library-rc/abacus/en/guides/user/index.md

 To download multiple files at once, select the checkbox at the left of the top row of the file table.
 This will automatically select all of the files in the study.
 Download the files using **Download** button on the top row of the table.

 For data sets with very large files, such as the geospatial datasets from *DMTI Spatial Inc.* or compilations of lidar or orthoimagery, downloads may be truncated due to size limits on zip files.
-Other download options are available, such as API based downloads (as per the Advanced User's Guide](http://guides.dataverse.org/en/latest)).
+Other download options are available, such as API based downloads (as per the [Advanced User's Guide](http://guides.dataverse.org/en/4.20)).

 ## <a name='metadata' />Metadata